Frequently Asked Questions

-Would you please describe the assessment process?
+Would you please describe the evaluation process?

-An assessment consists of 3, 5 or 8 tasks depending on which assessment is performed with each task focusing on a single reading skill.
-These tasks start with simple skills and range up through comprehension on most assessments.
+An evaluation consists of 3, 5 or 8 tasks depending on which evaluation is performed, with each task focusing on a single reading skill.
+These tasks start with simple skills and range up through comprehension on most evaluations.
 All of the tasks work essentially the same way.
 An item is presented on the screen [e.g. word identification] or through the speakers [e.g. listening comprehension].
 The student makes his/her response out loud or by clicking onscreen buttons and the computer measures how long it took the student to respond.
 A scorer flags the response as correct or not by clicking the different mouse buttons.
 The process repeats until all items in a task have been presented, responded to and scored.
 Some tasks are organized by difficulty.
 For example, the Word Naming Task is organized with words consisting of 3 letters, followed by 4 letters, and then 5 & 6 letters.
 If any task becomes too difficult for a student, the task can be terminated and you can continue to the next task.

 How young can a child be to be tested with your system?

 We have testing appropriate for children of kindergarten age and up.